Machendra-org/Documentation/README.md

 ```
 This server IP pass to the prometheus.yml in `static_configs/target/`
 ### _Grafana_
 Grafana is a multi-platform open source analytics and interactive visualization web application.
-It provides charts, graphs, and alerts for the web when connected to supported data sources.
+It provides charts, graphs, and alerts for the web when connected to supported data sources and the Grafana listening Port is `3000`.
 Installation of `Grafana` using below Link
 ```sh
 https://computingforgeeks.com/how-to-install-grafana-on-ubuntu-linux-2/